In Straightness Training the horse is strengthened through a logical system of progressive exercises.

 - Too much

-As a result the horse will either go against your pressure (bringing the head up) or ignore your request (resisting in the same position).
+As a result the horse will either go against your pressure (bringing the head up) or ignore your request (resisting in the same position) or he gets out of balance (the center of mass shifts forward) and therefore he starts to move.

 So adequate timing and dosing of the pressure is important, but even more important is the release of the pressure!